nakhli/MonkeyOrm/README.md

 ```

 # Object Slicing
 In some contexts, the object (or hash) to be saved in the database needs to be filtered in order to exclude some of its properties.
-This can be for security reasons: the object was automatically mapped from user input —by a [model binder](http://msdn.microsoft.com/en-us/library/system.web.mvc.imodelbinder.aspx) or a similar mechanism— and thus needs to be checked against the set of authorized properties.
+This can be for security reasons: the object has been automatically mapped from user input —by a [model binder](http://msdn.microsoft.com/en-us/library/system.web.mvc.imodelbinder.aspx) or a similar mechanism— and thus needs to be checked against the set of authorized properties.
 Not properly filtering user input is a security vulnerability; the github site was [hacked](http://www.theregister.co.uk/2012/03/05/github_hack/) due to a similar issue (if you want to read [more](http://www.diaryofaninja.com/blog/2012/03/11/what-aspnet-mvc-developers-can-learn-from-githubrsquos-security-woes) about this).

 MonkeyOrm can slice the input object when calling `Save` or `Update` by applying either a black list or a white list filter on object properties.

 ```csharp
 connection.Save("Users", user, blacklist: new[] { "IsAdmin" });
 ```
-This will prevent a hacker form forging a user input that would force `IsAdmin` column to `true`.
+This will prevent a hacker form forging user input that would force `IsAdmin` column to `true`.

 ```csharp
 connection.Update("Users", user, "Id=@id", new { id }, whitelist: new[] { "Name", "Age" });